Why Are Powers of Attorney Called “Durable”?

 Response:

-A “durable” power of attorney is one that continues after the person who creates it becomes incapacitated.
-One that is not durable ceases to be in force upon the principal’s – the person creating the power of attorney – incapacity, which of course seems a bit perverse, given its purpose to have someone in place to act for you when you can’t do so for yourself.
+A “durable” power of attorney is one that continues after the person who creates it, known as the principal, becomes incapacitated.
+One that is not durable ceases to be in force upon the principal’s incapacity, which of course seems a bit perverse, given its purpose is to have someone in place to act for you when you can’t do so for yourself.

 Related Articles: